cattius/jekyll-now/about.md

 When I'm not working on tech, you'll likely find me in the mountains.
 You can check out some of my adventures [here](/adventures).

 ## Teaching
-* Spring 2020: 7050.46 Embedded Security, Graz University of Technology (co-teaching practicals)
+* Spring 2020: [705046 Embedded Security](https://www.iaik.tugraz.at/course/embedded-security-705046-sommersemester-2020/), Graz University of Technology (practicals, TA)

 ## Talks
 * [Undocumented CPU Behavior: Analyzing Undocumented Opcodes on Intel x86-64](/images/undocumented-cpu-behavior.pdf) - IAIK, Graz University of Technology, June 2018